SGSMI.ORG

 DIRECTIONS:

-Each ancestor in the direct line must be proved
+Each ancestor in the direct line must be proved WITH SUBMITTED DOCUMENTATION.

-Anyone may apply.
+Anyone related may apply.

-Additional or more complete charts may be printed from the website.
+Additional or more complete charts may be printed from this website.
 All material submitted will become the property of the Saginaw Genealogical Society and may be used in future publications by the Society – both printed and electronic.
 We strictly follow the Federal guidelines prohibiting publication of personal information of any living people from these genealogies.
 (1974 Federal Privacy Protection Act)

 Applicants need not have ever been residents of Saginaw County.

-The fee for each application is $10.00.
-Duplicates of each certificate are $5.00 each.(no presentation folder)
+The fee for each application is $10.00. (includes a presentation folder) Duplicates of each certificate are $5.00 each. (with no presentation folder)

 All application fees are nonrefundable.